offbyone/ideas/content/old/general-thoughts/quietus.md

 slug: quietus
 status: draft

-I haven\'t posted because i haven\'t felt like saying anything.
-Still don\'t, in fact, but i figured i should output something or someone might think i\'m dead.
+I haven't posted because i haven't felt like saying anything.
+Still don't, in fact, but i figured i should output something or someone might think i'm dead.

-So no, i\'m not dead.
+So no, i'm not dead.